Guide to the Epsom Derby and Best Betting Sites

 1825/1838

-Middleton and Amato, the two winners during these years, had never raced before the Derby and would never race again.
+The two winners in those years, Middleton and Amato, had never raced before the Derby and would never race again.

 1844

-In perhaps the greatest controversy in Derby history, a horse named Running Rein came across the line first.
-However, it was claimed that this horse was actually a four-year-old imposter who had been substituted for the real Running Rein.
+In perhaps the biggest scandal in Derby history, a horse named Running Rein was declared the winner.
+However, this horse was reportedly a four-year-old impostor who had been substituted for the real Running Rein.

 Judges disqualified this horse and named second-place finisher Orlando the winner.